Matt Olson Player Props: Braves vs. Mets

-On Tuesday, Matt Olson (.222 batting average in his past 10 games, with three home runs, eight walks and seven RBI) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:20 PM ET.
+After going 1-for-3 in his most recent game, Matt Olson and the Atlanta Braves face the New York Mets (who will hand the ball to Max Scherzer) at 7:20 PM ET on Wednesday.

-He strung together two hits (going 2-for-5 with an RBI) in his last appearance against the Diamondbacks.
+He had a one-hit performance in his last game (1-for-3) against the Mets.

 Matt Olson Game Info & Props vs. the Mets